intelekshual/knextra/README.md

-# knextras
+# knextra
-Knex utility library that adds helpful, production-ready features such as write/replica support
+Knex utility library that adds helpful, production-ready features such as write/read replica support